-Client work a minimum of 100 hours formally contracted counselling (one-to-one) with at least 5 different clients in an agency setting.
-Cancellations and non-attendance do not count towards this total. ( This will be part of the Field Practicum 2- Block Field work )
+Client work - a minimum of 180 hours Client work including one to one work with at least 5 different clients in an agecy setting.
+Cancellations and non-attendance do not count towards this total.

 PGDC 1 : Introduction to Counselling Theories – ll: 2 CREDITS, (30 hrs)